Learn all about Sherwin Williams Pewter Green 6208, plus see it used in 27 real homes!

 8. Wainscotting with Wallpaper

 When you want to create a formal and sophisticated ambiance, pair Pewter Green with an elegant wallpaper.
-In low lighting surrounded by dark decor, this shade looks very dark and beautiful.
+In low lighting surrounded by dark decor, this shade shared by Aaron and Sandy Bryan in their living room, looks very dark and beautiful.

 Bedrooms with Sherwin Williams Pewter Green